Convex-Dev/design/cad/002_values/README.md

 ### Equivalent host values

-Implementations MAY make use of different host types to represent the same CVM values, subject to the condition that they MUST repect canonical encodings, Value IDs and Value  identity rules.
+Implementations MAY make use of different host types to represent the same CVM values, subject to the condition that they MUST respect canonical encodings, Value IDs and Value  identity rules.

 The use of such different types MUST NOT result in CVM behaviour change, i.e. the distinction should not be visible to external observers.